OutSystems/docs-odc/src/eap/forge/intro.md

 OutSystems removes or rejects test applications or code shared with a specific small group of people.
 The Forge is for sharing with the all members of the community.

 </div>

+## Asset availability

+To ensure assets work as provided, OutSystems ensures that:

+* Documentation is available, that it explains how  to use the asset, and the benefits the asset provides.
+* Forge standards are followed

+Once the asset is in Forge, it's available for all users.